serverless/enterprise/docs/secrets.md

 ## Minimum Version Requirements

-In order to enable Serverless Deployment Profiles for a particular Service you must deploy or redeploy that Service using Serverless Framework version 1.43.0 or later.
+In order to enable Serverless Secrets for a particular Service you must deploy or redeploy that Service using Serverless Framework version 1.43.0 or later.

 ## Creating a new Secret